 What is it?

-Tacpac can be delivered on a 1:1 basis in a quiet area, or in a group setting with 1:1 in a space such as the sensory room.
-Tacpac is undertaken according to the direction of the class teacher by teaching assistants and teachers.
-Sessions are assed and tracked.
-Where possible staffing is kept the same for Tacpac sessions in order to provide consistency and establish meaningful relationships.
+TACPAC can be delivered on a 1:1 basis in a quiet area, or in a group setting with 1:1 in a space such as the sensory room.
+TACPAC is undertaken according to the direction of the class teacher by teaching assistants and teachers.
+Sessions are accessed and tracked.
+Where possible staffing is kept the same for TACPAC sessions in order to provide consistency and establish meaningful relationships.

 Who are the people I need to talk to for more information / support?